Skip to main content

 Partly in response to the floods of 2011 and then the extreme and rapidly evolving drought in 2012, NOAA’s National Integrated Drought Information System (NIDIS) and partners established the Missouri River Basin Drought Early Warning System (DEWS) in 2014.
 The Missouri River Basin DEWS is a network of regional and national partners that share information and coordinate actions to help communities in the region cope with drought.

-Reach out to Molly Woloszyn, the Acting Regional Drought Coordinator for this region, for more information, or sign up for the Missouri River Basin DEWS newsletter.
+Reach out to Jason Gerlich, the Regional Drought Coordinator for this region, for more information, or sign up for the Missouri River Basin DEWS newsletter.

 South Dakota Current Conditions